umbraco/UmbracoDocs/new-backoffice/tutorials/creating-a-custom-dashboard/adding-functionality-to-the-dashboard.md

 ## Overview

 This is step 2 in our guide to building a Custom Dashboard.
-This step continues work on the dashboard we built in [step 1](../creating-a-custom-dashboard.md).
-We will also demonstrate how to add functionality and data.
+It continues work on the dashboard we built in [step 1](../creating-a-custom-dashboard.md) and will demonstrate how to add functionality and data.

 The steps we will go through in part 2 are: